avwunufe/avwunufe/README.md

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/tarvey-avwunufe-008126233/">LinkedIn</a>

- 💬 Ask me about NodeJs, smart contracts, blockchain, opensource
+- 💬 Ask me about NodeJs, smart contracts, blockchain, opensource

-- ⚡ Fun fact: .I code, cook and lift weights
+- ⚡ Fun fact: I code, cook and lift weights

 <!--
 **avwunufe/avwunufe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.